Lusail Stadium Sustainability

 A sustainable legacy

 Situated just north of Doha's many football clubs, Lusail will not need its own football stadium after 2022.
-Instead, this arena will become a community hub of schools, shops, health clinics and sporting facilities, all under the original roof of the stadium.
+Instead, under current plans for the arena, it will become a community hub of schools, shops, health clinics and sporting facilities, all within the original exterior of the stadium and under the original roof.

 However, other places do need more sporting infrastructure, so most of the stadium's 80,000 seats will be removed and donated to sporting projects far and wide – a fittingly efficient use of materials from this most sustainable of stadiums.